Welcome Incoming Rady Students!

 Official Documents

 All admission offers are considered Provisional until official documents are submitted and verified Final.
-Official documents are due by the start of the program and are to be submitted directly to the Division of Graduate Education and Postdoctoral Affairs Admissions office (not the Rady School Admissions team).
+Official documents are due by the start of the program and are to be submitted directly to the UC San Diego Division of Graduate Education and Postdoctoral Affairs Admissions (GEPA) office.
+Do not submit official transcripts to the Rady School Graduate Admissions Office.
 Submission instructions are provided on the Division of Graduate Education and Postdoctoral Affairs website.
-Do not submit partial or in-progress transcripts or evaluations.
-A WES Course-by-Course Evaluation is required for incoming international students.
-WES Course-by Course Evaluation should be submitted only after the degree program has been conferred.
-Instead of sending official documents to the Graduate Admissions Office, international applicants must submit a WES Course-by-Course evaluation via WES once admitted for your admission to UC San Diego to be finalized.
-Please click here to learn more.

 Pre-program Preparation